 This page contains current policies relating to the Falls Creek Alpine Resort Management Board and its responsibilities as defined in the Alpine Resorts Management Act 1997.

 The principle Act governing the Board’s activities is the Alpine Resorts (Management) Act 1997.
 Operating underneath this body of legislation is the Board’s policy framework.
 Policy guidance can provide a reference point for decision making on matters of importance to the resort.
 Policies are a useful tool for the recording and promulgation of the Board’s position on key issues.
+The Governance Framework is now included in the Board's Governance Charter.

 Management of risk is an integral part of Falls Creek Resort Management (FCRMB) culture, reflected in policies, systems and processes.
 This includes strategic business planning, performance management and overall governance to ensure sound financial management and efficient service delivery.